There are significant inequalities between ethnic groups in Scotland when it comes to health needs and outcomes.

 However there is also scope for ethnically targeted obesity and diabetes prevention strategies, and for better treatment in Scotland for genetically influenced conditions experienced by certain ethnic groups, for example sickle cell disease in African origin groups.

 The Scottish Migrant and Ethnic Health Research Strategy (SMEHRS) group provides strategic direction for Scottish research in this area.
-We run this multi-disciplinary and multi-agency group.
+We host this multi-disciplinary and multi-agency group which aims to

-You may be interested in our paper on the terms and definitions used in the UK in relation to migrants.
+You may be interested in the migrant health action resources (external website) for Scotland on the Scottish Public Health Network (ScotPHN) site.
+This includes our paper on terms and definitions used in the UK in relation to migrants.

 You can contact us to find out more about our work on migrant and ethnic health.